crowww100/CameraCalibration/README.md

 # CameraCalibration
-get images of a chessboard for camera calibration.
+get and process images of a chessboard for camera calibration --> generate camera matrix and distorsion matrix.